 Heather Campbell Pope is founder of Dementia Justice Canada.

 A former lawyer, Heather has devoted her professional life to advocating for the rights and well-being of seniors.
-She has a particular interest in helping improve the lives of persons with dementia and lonely older adults.
+She has a particular interest in helping improve the lives of persons with dementia who enter the criminal justice system and lonely older adults.

 As part of her public advocacy, Heather's written commentaries on seniors, dementia and other age-related issues have been published in local, regional and national newspapers.
 She has also made radio and television appearances.

 Heather obtained her BA (Hons.) from Queen’s University.
-She earned her law degree and master's of law from the University of Saskatchewan.
+She earned both her law degree and master of laws from the University of Saskatchewan.
 Her graduate thesis was on lonely older men and the law.

 Originally from Etobicoke, Heather continues to live in Southern Ontario with her husband, their baby boy and the family cats.